shoeffner/mthesis/src/conclusion.md

 management within Caffe.
 But because this crash is not resolved, `GazeCapture` is currently only an optional component.

-But taking the technical issues aside, iTracker is able to predict \Gaze{}
-inside a limited scope.
+But taking the technical issues aside, iTracker is able to estimate gaze inside a limited scope.
 Because it is trained on data measured exclusively on iPhones and iPads [@Krafka2016], it has a strong bias towards calculating gaze points within the boundaries of those screens.
 This bias is visualized in
 @fig:predictionsiTracker, which is a $\log \log$ visualization of the estimated gaze points on the Pexels and the BioID dataset.
-Of course as discussed in
+Of course, as discussed in
-@sec:head-point-estimation-1 a high proportion of people are looking directly into the camera, which of course leads to a natural aggregation around the top middle area of the image, directly below the camera.
+@sec:head-pose-estimation-1, a high proportion of people are looking directly into the camera, which of course leads to a natural aggregation around the top middle area of the image, directly below the camera.
 Still only very few points can be observed outside the boundaries of an iPhone or iPad screen in relation